Mohammedirfan1301/College/CIV/ps6/ps6-readme.txt

  *  Successfully or not?
  **********************************************************************/

+Nope.

 /**********************************************************************
  *  Does your implementation pass the unit tests?
  *  Indicate yes or no, and explain how you know that it does or does not.
  **********************************************************************/

+Yes, it did.
+I know because NO ERRORS DETECTED shows up in the terminal.

 /**********************************************************************